CrouchingJahi/Cyril/README.md

 ### Prod
 For releases, the project will use a separate index.html that uses minified files that have been converted into JavaScript.

+---

+## To Do
+* Look into Recharts as a library for charts